V4Fire/Client/src/super/i-input/README.md

 ##### required

-Checks that the component must be filled:
+Checks whether a component has been filled out.
+If the user attempts to submit the form without entering any data in a required field, the validation will fail indicating that the field is required and must be filled in before the submission can proceed.

 ```
 < b-input :validators = ['required']